 An impairment analysis is performed at each reporting date using provision matrices to measure expected credit losses.
 The provision rates for the measurement of the expected credit losses of the contract assets are based on those of the accounts receivable as the contract assets and the accounts receivable are from the same customer bases.
 The provision rates of contract assets are based on days past due of accounts receivable for groupings of various customer segments with similar loss patterns (i.e., by geographical region).
 The calculation reflects the probability-weighted outcome, the time value of money and reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions.

-Set out below is the information about the credit risk exposure on the Group's contract assets using provision matrices:
+Set out below is the information about the credit risk exposure on the Group's contract assets using provision matrices and the Group categorised its customers by making reference to their geographical region: